koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 # Abstract your application components

 - DOM is an implementation detail
-- You can build own layers for your application on any hosts other than DOM
+- You can build own layers for your application on top of any hosts not only DOM

 ----------------------